Note: This article was updated on March 12, 2021 to reflect the postponement of compliance dates issued by the UK Parliament.

 On July 14, 2020, the UK Government published a comprehensive, 206-page document providing detailed guidance on UK import/export requirements beginning January 1, 2021.

-As announced by the UK government on June 12, the new UK border controls on the movement of goods between the EU and Great Britain (GB) will be gradually implemented in three stages between January 1 and July 1, 2021.
-Note that these three stages only apply to imports into GB (England, Scotland and Wales).
+The new UK border controls on the movement of goods between the EU and Great Britain (GB) will be gradually implemented between January 1 and March 1, 2022.
+Note that these stages only apply to imports into GB (England, Scotland and Wales).
 Requirements for exports from GB are also covered by this guidance document but there will be no transitional phase-in.
 The movement of goods to and from Northern Ireland are not covered, as those will follow different rules set forth in the Northern Ireland Protocol in the Withdrawal Agreement between the EU and the UK.

-The same core processes will apply throughout all three stages:
+The same core processes will apply throughout all stages:

 - Making a customs declaration which requires a GB EORI number, as an EU EORI will no longer be valid in the UK.